Track Marks: Everything You Need to Know About These Signs of IV Drug Use

 Promoting empathy and understanding can reduce the stigma surrounding track marks, support individuals on their path to recovery, and ultimately create a society that prioritizes compassion and support for those affected by addiction.

-Why is it Important to Talk About Track Marks?
+Why Is It Important to Talk About Track Marks?

 In today's generation, drug abuse has unfortunately become all too normalized, posing a significant danger to our society.
 Addiction, predominantly prevalent among teenagers and young adults, can severely affect individuals' physical and mental well-being.
 Many individuals turn to drug use as a form of self-medication for underlying issues like depression, anxiety, or other mental illnesses.